-Before starting Self Test, Reset must first be activated.
 Control Word bits, D6 and D5, are used for the Self Test Function.
 When D6 is 1, the Self Test is initiated.
-Results of the Self Test are stored in bits D5.
+Results of the Self Test are stored in bit D5.
 Control Word bit, D5, is a read only bit.
-When D5 is 1, Self Test passed is indicated.
+When D5 is 1, Self Test has passed.
 When D5 is 0, Self Test failed is indicated.
 The Self Test function of the IC consists of two internal routines which exercise major portions of the IC and illuminates all of the LEDs.
-The first routine cycles the ASCII decoder ROM through all states and performs a check sum on the output.
-If the check sum agrees with the correct value, D5 is set to a 1.
+The first routine cycles the ASCII decoder ROM through all states and performs a check sum on the out-put.
+If the check sum is correct, D5 is set to a 1 (Pass).